bmicklea/budgetlist/README.md

 This magical application will take your unused budget and turn it into profit each and every month!

-## Developing and Running the Application
+## Developing using CodeReady Workspaces

 To simplify development we use Red Hat CodeReady Workspaces on Red Hat OpenShift Kubernetes.